pimcore/customer-data-framework/doc/02_Installation/01_Update.md

   - `Customer`
   - `CustomerSegment`
   - `SsoIdentity`
-- Migrated `SearchQueryParser\QueryBuilder\ZendCompatibility` to `Doctrine\DBAL\Query\QueryBuilder`.
-- Migrated `Zend\Paginator` to `Knp\Component\Pager`.
-- `FilterHandler::addFilter` has no operator as parameter anymore (as this was only considered with `SearchQuery` filters).
-  Use new `BoolanCombinator` for combining multiple filters with OR operator instead.
 - Migrate all templates to twig.
-- `AbstractObjectActivity::toArray` and GDPR exporter results might be different, as it utilizes new `normalize` methods instead of deprecated `getDataForWebservice` methods.
-- Webservices URLs changed to ` /__customermanagementframework/webservice/*`
 - Add following line to your firewalls configuration in the `security.yml` of your app after the `pimcore_admin` firewall.
 ```yml
 security: